 Employers have developed a trained eye for spotting resume templates.
 Recruiters can spot them a mile away.
-The two benefits of using a resume is that it requires little time and effort to write your document.
+The two benefits of using a resume are that it requires little time and effort to write your document.
 Basically, it’s the lazy way of doing it.
-What type of signal do you think these copy and paste skills send to the hiring manager?
-I would think that this applicant, if hired, would always look for quick and dirty ways of solving problems.
+What type of signal do you think these copy-and-paste skills send to the hiring manager?
+I would think that this applicant if hired, would always look for quick and dirty ways of solving problems.
 I might be cynical here but can you afford to risk that?

 You are selling yourself short:

 Surely you deserve the best resume there is and not just a run-of-the-mill template ripped off from the web?
 By really taking the time to make your own resume, you will enhance your life skills as you have to master writing sales copy, creating a salesy layout and a format that is pleasing to the eye.
 It will take time to make a great resume but the finished product can be used throughout your career (just update it every now and then!).

 So what is a job seeker to do?

 Here’s my plan.
 Go out and Google resumes in your field, both templates and resumes from actual people who have posted their documents publicly.
 Save up to 10 decent ones and start reading and getting a feel for the language, layout, and formats.
 Then delete all the saved resumes and start with your own from a blank canvas.
 I assure you that you will be full of inspiration from others and instead of copying what they have written, you will now cherry-pick their components and put them on paper with your own words.
 Writing a resume from scratch is hard work but it’s doable for all of us and one thing is certain: it will get noticed.